y-lapeyre/Shamrock/README.md

 ## Getting in touch

-Join us on [Discord](https://discord.gg/Q69s5buyr5)!
+Join us on [Discord](https://discord.gg/Q69s5buyr5), or [Slack](https://shamrock-code.slack.com)!
 Alternatively, open a discussion or issue in this repository.

 ## Contributing